I’m sorry to bother you, but I had to tell you something.

 He’s going to need to find his peeps, too.
 This can be harder at this age.
 There are resources.
 There are other kids his age like him, trust me.
 You have to find them.
 Make it your quest to find them.
 If there isn’t a local group, create one for yourself.
 You’ll both be so grateful.

-You’ll both find your tribe in time, I promise.
+You’ll both find your people in time, I promise.
 You’ll see that your normal is normal for others, too.
 You aren’t alone.
 Did you hear me, mama?
 You aren’t alone.

 It’s a rollercoaster of a ride.
 Sometimes you’ll love it: You’ll both beam joyfully at the fun of it all.
 Other times won’t be so fun: You’ll white-knuckle it, close your eyes, and utter a prayer.